mpetrovich/cypress-scenario-runner/README.md

 Given I navigate to "login"
 ```

-A map of all label => path routes should be provided to `addSteps()` in the `cypress/support/step_definitions/index.js` file created during installation.
-Route paths can be absolute URLs or relative to the web root.
+A map of all route names to URIs should be provided to `addSteps()` in the `cypress/support/step_definitions/index.js` file created during installation.
+Route URIs can be absolute URLs, relative to the web root, or regular expressions.

 <!-- prettier-ignore -->
 ```diff